skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+This line of inquiry has fallen away or disappeared and it is not clear why.
+In more embodied creative practices (like dance, performance, live-art), the concept of _embodied knowledge_ has emerged as a form of epistemic proxy or red herring,

+.
+But even if it is correct to suggest that the 'body knows' (whatever this might mean), such a statement sheds little if any light on understanding the effects of working with and through practice-research.
+Therefore, the epistemic limits and possibilities of practice-research remain profoundly unclear.

+There is an epistemic crisis in body-based practice-research.
+In much of that research, the idea that the body _knows_ acts as a proxy for the epistemic limitations of practice-research investigations.
+In other words,

+Need to ask this as a question.
+That is -- not something I already think/believe.
+Recognise that embody is a term used loosely (can draw on definitions here), but analysis of how it is used, and potentially what is not being said.
+This is a kind of 'meta' or high-level approach.

+Hunch that it's a proxy
+Investigate this hunch
+Why is hunch important?
+Because the proxy blinds us to the limits and possibilities of practice-research epistemics (comes to stand in for the thing, but it is not the thing) finger pointing moon

 >Have we somehow conspired to arrange matters so that knowledge is always what we say about something rather than what we show about it? [@biggs_editorial_2002]

 By addressing these problems I aim to produce epistemic values and principles for body-based practice-research (but might be able to be extended beyond )